 Whatever signal you create — whether it’s an image, a short text, a sound, a storyboard, a dream sequence, a combination of any of these or something other — it will be something we’re likely to miss if you don’t draw our attention to it.
 Is it a strong signal, or a weak one caught up in its own background noise?
 You might also want to play with the idea of the background noise in some way, or omit it entirely and offer us just the signal, filtered.

 Where does your signal come from?
 The source zone might be distant from us in time or in space, in scale (from the quantum to the cosmic), in sensory perception (in a different sensitivity or range to ours, or an utterly new sensation), or in any other aspect of experience or imagination.
 If it carries a message, is it explicit or implicit, coded or clear, instantly familiar even if remote, or entirely alien?

 What edge is your signal representing?
 It might be: a place; a boundary; a transition; an experience; a capability; a sensory range; a technology; a consciousness; a category; an uncertainty; an unknowing.

 This is deliberately broad, even vague, to offer you as much room as possible for interpretation.
 The choice is yours.
 The key things are:

 - Provide a short context or commentary piece alongside it (or embed your creative piece within an essay).

 - If you wish, provide some suggested links that people might follow to explore your inspiration for themselves.

-This creative challenge is complementary to our series A History of the Anthropocene in 50 Objects, and is not specifically object-oriented; make it as conceptual or as concrete as you like.
-Let your imagination go free range!
+Our Signals from the Edge creative challenge is complementary to our other series A History of the Anthropocene in 50 Objects.
+Unlike that one, this is not specifically object-oriented; make it as conceptual or as concrete as you like.
+Let your imagination go free-range!